 This ‘proof-of-concept’ project will test the effectiveness of the addition of recycled organic compost and rotational grazing on 5 farms in northern Victoria as a means to:

 - increase stable soil organic carbon and soil carbon sequestration; and

 - enhance water infiltration and retention in the soil.

-This has the potential to mitigate climate change through increasing carbon sequestration and reducing greenhouse gas emissions (through reducing emissions associated with manufacture, transportation and application of chemical inputs, and diversion of organic waste from landfill).
+This has the potential to mitigate climate change through increasing carbon sequestration and reducing greenhouse gas emissions (through reducing emissions associated with the manufacture, transportation and application of chemical inputs and diversion of organic waste from landfill).

 - Virtual Centre for Climate Change Innovation (DELWP)

 - Department of Economic Development, Jobs, Transport and Resources